Grand Valley State University jobs in Grand Rapids, MI - 161 jobs

 Attend safety meetings and other related meetings.

-Satisfactory work performance and attendance records.
+Satisfactory work performance and attendance record.

 Demonstrated ability to work with minimum supervision.

-Valid driver's license with acceptable driving record.
+Must have a valid driver's license with an acceptable driving record.

 Robust benefits package including medical, dental, vision, sick time, vacation, paid holidays, retirement, and tuition coverage.
 Additional details for Maintenance, Grounds and Service staff benefits.